baronee16/HPAIStudioDevChallenge/README.md

-# Data Science with Z by HP AI Studio
+# Data Science with Z by HP AI Studio - My repository structure is fairly new.
+Please excuse if it is not perfect as I learn the ropes of Github.
+Thank you for your understanding.

 This is a proposal for an initial structure of public repositories for educational material and demos.
 The main idea here is to make available a set of 15+ notebooks with end-to-end experiments split into subjects according to different topics.
 This way, we would have smaller repos (with no more than 5 experiments) - avoiding the current scenario of having to download a single big repo to run any experiment, but also without having too many different repos to give maintenance.